 As for braciole filling variations, a slice of prosciutto and some fresh spinach or basil inside the steak is always good.
 Simple ingredients are preferred for this classic Italian dish.
 No need to overcomplicate it since this dish already offers the most incredible flavour.

 In Naples, pine nuts and raisins are a popular filling.
-You can also think up your own but don’t add more than a couple of things so you don’t overcomplicate the overall flavour of your Italian braciole recipe.
+You can also think up your own but don’t add more than a couple of things so you don’t overcomplicate the overall flavour of your braciole meat recipe.

 What to Serve with Italian Beef Braciole

 I like to have beef with tomato sauce with mashed potatoes.
-It is also nice served with your favourite pasta or polenta if you want to continue the Italian culinary theme.
+It is also nice served with your favourite pasta dish or polenta if you want to continue the Italian culinary theme.
 Some steamed, sautéed or roasted vegetables would pair well too.
 Any kind of veggies will help make this Southern Italy style braciole filling and satisfying, as well as nutritious.

 The most authentic Italian way to serve this stuffed beef roll dish is to toss some of the marinara sauce with cooked pasta.
 This would be served as a first course in Italy and followed by a second course and then an optional dessert.

 Something else Italians like to do is put a cheese rind in with the marinara sauce while the stuffed beef rolls cook.
 Discard it before serving.
-This adds a subtle yet delicious flavour to the braciole.
+This adds a subtle yet delicious flavour to the Italian braciole.

 5 Top Tips for Italian Rolled Steak